 Dependency – something your draft is dependent on.
 This is the Standard plus any amendments preceding your draft in the current amendment order.

-Dependent – a draft coming after you in the current amendment order.
+Dependent – a draft coming after yours in the current amendment order.

 Numbering of Figures, Tables and Equations

-In 802.11, numbering of Figures, Tables and Equations is reset per Clause, and includes the clause number, plus a hyphen.
-This format limits the “ripple effect” from any change to be within a single clause.
+In 802.11, numbering of Figures, Tables and Equations is reset per Clause (or Section), and includes the clause (section) number, plus a hyphen.
+This format limits the “ripple effect” from any change to be within a single clause (section).

 Examples: Figure 8-127, Table 9-26, and Equation 19-12.